openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

    Message flow for the AFD and GSE metrics

-The *AFD metrics* contain information about the health status of a resource like a device, a system component like a filesystem, or service like an API endpoint, at the node level.
+The *AFD metrics* contain information about the health status of a resource such as a device, a system component like a filesystem, or service like an API endpoint, at the node level.
-Then, those *AFD metrics* are sent on a regular basis by each Collector to the Aggregator where they can be aggregated and correlated hence the name of aggregator.
+Then, those *AFD metrics* are sent on a regular basis by each Collector to the Aggregator where they can be aggregated and correlated hence the name 'aggregator'.

-The *GSE metrics* contain information about the health status of a service cluster, like the Nova API endpoints cluster, or the RabbitMQ cluster as well as the clusters of nodes, like the Compute cluster or Controller cluster.
+The *GSE metrics* contain information about the health status of a service cluster, such as the Nova API endpoints cluster, or the RabbitMQ cluster as well as the clusters of nodes, like the Compute cluster or Controller cluster.
-The health status of a cluster is inferred by the GSE plugins using aggregation and correlation rules and facts contained in the *AFD metrics* it receives from the Collectors.
+The health status of a cluster is inferred by the GSE plugins using aggregation and correlation rules and facts contained in the *AFD metrics* it received from the Collectors.

-In the current version of the LMA Toolchain, three :ref:`gse_plugins` are configured:
+In the current version of the LMA Toolchain, there are three :ref:`gse_plugins`:

-* The Service Cluster GSE which receives metrics from the AFD plugins monitoring the services and emits health status for the clusters of services (nova-api, nova-scheduler and so on).
+* The Service Cluster GSE which receives metrics from the AFD plugins monitoring the services and emits health status for the clusters of services (nova-api, nova-scheduler and so forth).
-* The Node Cluster GSE which receives metrics from the AFD plugins monitoring the system and emits health status for the clusters of nodes (controllers, computes and so on).
+* The Node Cluster GSE which receives metrics from the AFD plugins monitoring the system and emits health status for the clusters of nodes (controllers, computes and so forth).
-* The Global Cluster GSE which receives metrics from the two other GSE plugins and emits health status for the top-level clusters (Nova, MySQL and so on).
+* The Global Cluster GSE which receives metrics from the two other GSE plugins and emits health status for the top-level clusters (Nova, MySQL and so forth).

-The meaning associated with a health status is the following:
+The meaning for each health status is as follow:

-* **Down**: One or several primary functions of a cluster are failed.
+* **Down**: One or several primary functions of a cluster has failed or is failing.
   For example, the API service for Nova or Cinder isn't accessible.
 * **Critical**: One or several primary functions of a cluster are severely degraded.
 The quality of service delivered to the end-user should be severely